loveencounterflow/interskiplist/README.md

 { name: [ 'base', 'cjk' ], font_family: [ 'Arial', 'Sun-ExtA' ] }
 ```

-## Discontiguous Intervals
+## Discontinuous Ranges

-In the preceding discussion, we have only used continuous intervals, that is, ranges that are fully
-described by giving a lower and an upper bound.
+Contiguous intervals are great because they are simple: they are fully described by giving a lower and an
+upper bound, period.
 In real life, however, discontinuous ranges are common.
-In
+In Unicode, for example, CJK
-Unicode, for example, CJK characters are split over around 20 blocks (a Unicode 'block' being a continuous
+characters are split over no less than around 20 blocks (a Unicode 'block' being a contiguous interval of
-range of codepoints whose boundaries are normally multiples of 128); accordingly, to add a tag to indicate
+codepoints whose boundaries are normally multiples of 128); accordingly, to add the information to indicate
-'this is a CJK codepoint', we have to insert 20 contiguous intervals to the skip list.
+'this is a CJK codepoint', we have to insert around 20 intervals to the skip list.

-InterSkipList enables discontinuous ranges by making clever use of the interval `name` attribute.
-It is
+InterSkipList enables discontinuous ranges by way of the `name` attribute.
+It is quite simple: each interval
-quite simple: each interval must have its own unique ID, but a name can be used for any number of intervals.
+must have its own unique ID, but a name can be used for any number of intervals.
+When you then query the
-Then, when you query the skip list for intervals containing one or more points, you will be given a list of
-names in insertion order, with duplicates removed.
-For example:
+skip list, you will be given a list of names in insertion order, with earlier duplicates removed (and later

-### Example

-In this example, we build an Interval SkipList `ascii` from some ASCII characters:
+duplicates kept).
+For example, let's build a partial description for 7bit US-ASCII (U+00 ..
+U+7F):

 ```coffee
 #...........................................................................................................